britishninja47/Samurai-Code/README.md

 # Samurai-Code
 My first two-player samurai fighter game for the macOS.
 Since is my first game i want it to be as fun and diffrent then the original then the first version of this game that was introduced earlier.
+Character look and level visuals coming soon.